 Question: "What is the river of life?"

-The “water of life” referred to here cannot be physical water as we know it because Revelation 21:1 tells us there is “no longer any sea.”
-He goes on to say that there is no need for sun or moon because the glory of God and the Lamb give it light (Revelation 21:23).
-This would indicate that the hydrological cycle as we know it on earth does not exist in the New Jerusalem.
-Therefore, the water flowing from the throne is literally the water of eternal life, crystal clear to reflect the glory of God in a dazzling, never-ending stream.
+The “water of life” referred to here does not have to be considered physical water as we know it.
+Rather, the water flowing from the throne is probably symbolic of the water of eternal life, crystal clear to reflect the glory of God in a dazzling, never-ending stream.
 The fact that the stream emanates from the throne tells us that eternal life flows from God to His people.

 © Copyright 2002-2014 Got Questions Ministries.